johnfedoruk/bangular/aio/content/tutorial/index.md

 By the end of the tutorial you will be able to do the following:

-* Use built-in Angular directives to show and hide elements and display lists of hero data.
+* Use built-in Bangular directives to show and hide elements and display lists of hero data.
-* Create Angular components to display hero details and show an array of heroes.
+* Create Bangular components to display hero details and show an array of heroes.
 * Use one-way data binding for read-only data.
 * Add editable fields to update a model with two-way data binding.
 * Bind component methods to user events, like keystrokes and clicks.